pgadmin-org/pgadmin4/docs/en_US/preferences.rst

 | *Full*              | This will disable resizing, docking/undocking of the panels       |
 +---------------------+-------------------------------------------------------------------+

+* When the *Show empty object collections?* switch is turned off, then all object collections which are empty will be hidden from browser tree.
 * When the *Show system objects?* switch is set to *True*, the client will display system objects such as system schemas (for example, *pg_temp*) or system columns (for example,  *xmin* or *ctid*) in the tree control.